Wabashiki FWA advisories

 - Wabashiki Fish & Wildlife Area provides fishing for bluegill, crappie, bass and catfish from two ponds on the property.

-> - Non-toxic shot is required for all hunting opportunities on Wabashiki FWA.
+- Non-toxic shot is required for all hunting opportunities in Wabashiki Fish & Wildlife Area.

-> - All hunting/fishing opportunities are permitted by self-service check in.
+- All hunting and fishing opportunities are permitted by self-service check in.

-> - Turkey, dove, rabbit, deer, woodcock, duck and goose hunting are available at the property.
+- Turkey, dove, rabbit, deer, woodcock, duck and goose hunting are available at the property.
 Night hunting is available for raccoon, coyote, fox and other furbearers.

-> - Quail hunting: The bag limit for quail is four.
+- The bag limit for quail is four.

-> - Deer hunting: Bonus antlerless tags are not permitted.
+- For deer, bonus antlerless tags are not permitted.
 Hunting is not permitted during the special antlerless season.

-> NO Camping and NO Swimming Allowed.
+NO Camping and NO Swimming Allowed.

 A record of Fish & Wildlife Area property rules can be found on the Indiana Fish & Wildlife Area Rules webpage.
 Property specific rules can be found below, if applicable.
 Contact the property directly for specific questions.